kvz/riak-formation/README.md

 - [ ] Research/Document CRDTs in 2.0
 - [ ] Backup / Restore
 - [x] Simplify directory layout
+- [ ] Store assembly as MAP:

+> "Maps are the richest of the Riak Data Types because within the fields of a map you can nest any of the five Data Types, including maps themselves (you can even embed maps within maps, and maps within those maps, and so on). " - http://docs.basho.com/riak/latest/theory/concepts/crdts/

 ## Credits